16 Things Japan Does Better Than Your Country

 Image Credits: Alkun(岸蓮)

 Animated productions in Japan are top-notch.
 There is a line between Japanese-produced Anime and typical cartoons.
-Anime in Japan incorporates emotional storytelling, striking artwork and there is a broad range of genres from comedy to horror.
+Anime in Japan incorporates emotional storytelling, and striking artwork and there is a broad range of genres from comedy to horror.
 Anime is not just for children – the sheer variety of anime puts many series in great relevance even to adults.

 Also Read: 10 Weird and Wacky Things to Do in Japan